Caduunb/lara-leg-prosthesis/STM32/PWM_GENERATION/README.txt

 PWM_frequency = (TIMER_frequency/PWM_steps)/(htim2.Init.Prescaler+1)

-PWM steps can be changed accordingly by setting the 'htim2.Init.Period' variable, as:
+PWM steps (steps used in dutycycle definition) can be changed accordingly by setting the 'htim2.Init.Period' variable, as:

 PWM_steps = htim2.Init.Period + 1

+This program defines 100 PWM steps, then, dutycycle resolution is 1 (goes from 0 to 100 in steps of 1).

 In the program you can generate a PWM signal with dutycycle set according to the average voltage output value.
 The dutycycle is set by the CCR register of the used TIMER, as in: